rackerlabs/support-how-to/content/how-to/rackspace-email/view-email-headers/index.md

 - **Applies to:** Administrator and User
 - **Difficulty:** Moderate
 - **Time needed:** Approximately 5 minutes
-- **Tools required:** Webmail access, Outlook Web App access
+- **Tools required:** Webmail access, Outlook&reg; Web App access

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-The following article will explain how to view message headers within Webmail for Rackspace Email Mailboxes, as well as within the Outlook Web App for Hosted Exchange mailboxes.
+This article explains how to view message headers within Webmail for Rackspace Email mailboxes, as well as within the Outlook Web App for Hosted Exchange&reg; mailboxes.

 ### View headers in Webmail for Rackspace Email